dbryand/field/README.md

 ## Funkiness

-* Jade templates need to get loaded before coffee, so prefix with an underscore.
+* Jade templates need to get loaded before coffee, so we suffix with .html
-  Keep an eye on this: https://github.com/SimonDegraeve/meteor-jade-handlebars/issues/13